 If you haven’t tried Jini’s Probiotic Retention Enema yet, maybe Jay’s story here will inspire you.

 Question: Hi.
 I tried to do the retention enema described in Listen to your Colon, and it was disastrous!
-This was a few weeks ago.
 I warmed the water to 90 degrees but could not get all the lumps out.
 I had called Natren and was told not to warm it more, and not to shake it but just stir it.
 Well, first I tried just putting it in a 10 oz bulb syringe, but it was too thick to go through the attachment, then I transferred it to an enema bucket, but it was too thick to go through the tubing, and also it could not all get in the tube anyway because the bucket cannot be completely drained.
 (Btw, I cannot tolerate those orange plastic enema bags, and I use all silicone tubing, and my bulb syringe also was white and non-smelly.)

 I want to try again but I need more tips please!
 I know adding water will thin it but then may not make it possible to retain the fluid.
 In others’ experiences, how warm can the water be?

 Answer: Different people’s bodies like different things.
 You could try it at room temperature and see if you tolerate that better.
 But you can’t go higher than body temperature and usually hotter liquids are harder to retain anyway.

 Rather than adding more water to thin it, I would use the amount of liquid you think you can tolerate, and then reduce the probiotic amounts accordingly.
 Even 1/4 tsp of each probiotic would be a good start!
 Think of it this way: ANY probiotics you can get your colon to retain are better than none.
 So don’t be impatient with your body and go slowly, giving it time to adjust to this new procedure.